nfdi4plants/nfdi4plants.knowledgebase/src/docs/implementation/ArcCommander.md

 ## Do I have to use the ARC Commander?

 No. As with most tools and services developed in DataPLANT, you are not obliged to use the ARC Commander to benefit from DataPLANT's support in [FAIR RDM][kb-ResearchDataManagement].
-However, we'd highly recommend to check it following the [ARC Commander QuickStart][kb-QuickStart_arcCommander].
+However, we'd highly recommend to check it following the [ARC Commander QuickStart][kb-arcCommander_QuickStart].

 <!-- Or do you prefer to... -->
 The alternative would be to